moxiaozhuo187/southeast-asia-ai-labour-shock/report/final_report.md

 ### 6.5 Laos and Cambodia — The Timing Problem

-Laos and Cambodia have the lowest EVI values among the eight Southeast Asian countries.
+Laos and Cambodia are among the lower-EVI countries in the Southeast Asian sample.
 But this reflects where they are in terms of industrialisation, not how protected they are.
 Their industrial employment shares are low, which keeps measured vulnerability down.
 Agricultural employment is included as a vulnerability signal in the EVI, but it is not enough on its own to push their scores above the regional median.

 Their DRI is also the lowest in the dataset.
-Both countries remain below the SEA median DRI, with Laos especially low.
 Both are well below the SEA median.

 The timing issue is this: Laos and Cambodia may not face strong AI-related labour displacement pressure right now, but as their economies industrialise and automation becomes more relevant, their EVI will rise.
 If their DRI has not improved significantly by then, they will move from low exposure to high exposure without the digital infrastructure to adapt.
 The cost of building that infrastructure increases once the urgency arrives.